-In the fintech world, you have to move fast.
+In the fintech and banking world, you must move fast.

 Content marketing is an incredibly powerful strategy, but many traditional banks have pushed it to the wayside because they believe they can’t create content that’s “exciting” enough to compete with other industries.